biskirantechnologies/thealankriti/README.md

 ---

-**Ukriti Jewells E-commerce Platform** - Built with ❤️ for seamless jewelry shopping experience.
+**TheAlankriti E-commerce Platform** - Built with ❤️ for seamless jewelry shopping experience.

 *Ready for production deployment with comprehensive features for both customers and administrators.*